GolangToolKits/.github/profile/README.md

 ## GolangToolKits is a collection of useful Golang tools to make building Golang projects faster. 👋

 #### GRRT (Go Request RouTer) is a direct replacement for gorilla/mux.
-It has built-in CORS and method based routing.
+It has built-in CORS, path variables and method based routing.

 <!--